zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     ![Using the group_apply function to build three models](images/model_group_apply.png "Using the group_apply function to build three models")

 2. Change the user-defined function to save the models in a datastore.
 The datastore allows storing Python objects in the database under the provided name.
 The object assumes the name it is assigned in the Python environment.
-Here, you construct a name concatenating `mod_` as a prefix and the corresponding `Species` value.
+In this example, you construct a name by concatenating `mod_` as a prefix and the corresponding `Species` value.
     ```
     %python
     <copy>